samisalreadytaken/csgo-benchmark/README.md

 [![viddemo][]](https://www.youtube.com/watch?v=i_WziPbjNjY&t=1m7s)

 1. Record and export your path using the [keyframes](https://github.com/samisalreadytaken/keyframes) script.
-2. Copy and paste the data in `/csgo/scripts/vscripts/benchmark_res.nut`.
+2. Rename the exported file extension to `nut`, and add it in `benchmark_res.nut` file with `IncludeScript("my_data.nut")`.
+If there is existing data for the map you've recorded for, delete or comment out the old line.
-3. If there is existing data for the map you've recorded for, delete the old line.
+3. Spawn playermodels and grenades for your liking:
-4. Spawn playermodels and grenades for your liking:
+   1. Use the `bm_` commands to print and save grenade spawn functions.
-   1. You can get the data by using commands to print the Spawn functions; then use `bm_list` to print all the data you've saved to copy easily.
+   2. Use `bm_list` to print all the data you've saved to copy easily.
-   2. Paste the Setup function in `benchmark_res.nut`.
+   3. Paste or create the Setup function in `benchmark_res.nut`.
-   3. To find out when to spawn the grenades, use `benchmark;bm_timer` to start the timer along with the benchmark.
+   4. To find out when to spawn the grenades, use `benchmark;bm_timer` to start the timer along with the benchmark.
-   4. See `benchmark_res.nut` for examples and further details.
+   5. See `benchmark_res.nut` for examples.
-5. Reload the script to load your changes. (`exec benchmark`)
+4. Reload the script to load your changes. (`exec benchmark`)

 Done!
 You can run your new path by running the benchmark.